 Cerebral Palsy Diagnosis

 Most children who have cerebral palsy are diagnosed within the first three years of life.
-A doctor can diagnose your child with cerebral palsy after they review their medical history and perform certain tests.
-These tests can determine the specific type of cerebral palsy your child has or if they actually have another condition.
+Diagnosing cerebral palsy involves a doctor reviewing a child’s medical history and performing certain tests.
+These cerebral palsy assessment tests can determine the specific type of cerebral palsy your child has or if they actually have another condition.

 Doctors will first review your child’s physical condition, taking note of any symptoms you have seen.
 They will also look for issues you may not have noticed.
 Doctors typically note any developmental milestones your child missed.
 They also observe your child’s muscles and motor skills.

 Doctors may order more advanced tests, such as ultrasounds, an MRI, or an EEG, to confirm a cerebral palsy diagnosis.
 These tests allow doctors to study the brain for any damage.
 They can pinpoint the location and extent of the damage, allowing them to make a more accurate diagnosis.

 If you are still not sure whether your child has cerebral palsy, you can seek a second opinion.
 A second opinion can either confirm a diagnosis or reveal that your child actually has another condition.

 Cerebral Palsy Prognosis

 A cerebral palsy prognosis will tell you how doctors expect the condition to progress.
 Because the brain damage that causes it does not change, the condition will not get any worse or improve.
 Typically, a child’s life expectancy with cerebral palsy is the same compared to someone without it.

 However, in more extreme cases, a prognosis may be worse than you would expect.
 Because cerebral palsy is caused by brain damage, your child can have other diseases alongside it.